 Knowing the ideal time to visit is critical to making your Greek island hopping experience one to remember.

-During this period, the weather is comfortably warm, amenities are fully operational, and the islands are less crowded.
+Generally, the best time to visit is between Orthodox Easter (typically in April) and the end of May or from September to mid-October.
+During this period, the weather is warm, amenities are fully operational, and the islands are less crowded.

 Greek Islands in Spring